- About Us

 © International Baccalaureate Organization 2007

 At KIST, the PYP exhibition takes place towards the end of Grade 5.
-The exhibition unit is developed under the transdisciplinary theme: Sharing the Planet.
+The exhibition unit is developed under the transdisciplinary theme: How we organize ourselves.
 Students are required to engage in a collaborative, inquiry process that involves them in identifying, investigating and offering solutions to real-life issues or problems.
 The conceptual understanding for the inquiry selected must be of sufficient scope and significance to warrant a detailed investigation by all students.
 Issues investigated in previous years have included global warming, discrimination, racism, pollution, healthy lifestyles and so on.
 The event is held in the evening to allow full parent participation so that students are able to present their findings to their families and other visitors.

 The MYP Personal Project Exhibition is held during the winter term.
 It provides an opportunity for students in Grade 10 to present their research findings as part of their Personal Project, the culminating experience for the Middle Years Programme.
 On the day of the exhibition, students set up individual booths where they can introduce their topic to parents and other visitors.